gymreklab/chips/README.md

 Typing `tulip --help` should show a help message if Tulip is successfully installed.

 If you get a pkg-config error, you may need to set the environment variable PKG_CONFIG_PATH to the directory containing `htslib.pc`.
-If you do not have htslib installed in your machine, you have to install htslib first.
+If you do not have htslib installed in your machine, you need to install htslib first.
 You can download the package from https://github.com/samtools/htslib, and install htslib with the commands:
 ```
 autoheader
 autoconf